bitwalker/ex_unit_clustered_case/README.md

 which is an impractical constraint for testing.
-This library has to compile test modules on each node separately, as they are compiled in-memory by the test compiler, and so are unable to be remotely code loaded like modules which are compiled to `.beam` files on disk. **The fix for this is currently a PR against Elixir master, #7949, until it is merged, you will need to use the `jv-prune-metadata` branch if you wish to test things out.**
+This library has to compile test modules on each node separately, as they are compiled in-memory by the test compiler, and so are unable to be remotely code loaded like modules which are compiled to `.beam` files on disk. **The fix for this is in Elixir master, you will need to build from master yourself in order to test with this library currently, hopefully it will be in the next stable release**

 ## Usage